The competition for a greener future with sustainable and innovative product ideas

 Author: House of Eden

 On April 14, 2021 this year's winners of the Green Product & Concept Award will be announced.
-The award takes place during a Digital Award Ceremony .
+The award takes place during a Digital Awards Ceremony .
 Over 1000 participants from 51 countries applied for the Green Product & Concept Award 2021.
 Under the aspects of design, innovation and sustainability, the best 100 products and the best 100 concepts were nominated and judged in 12 categories.

 What can we expect?
 Plasters made from bamboo, tennis balls from the 3D printer, shoes made from apple scraps, tiny houses that generate their own electricity, burgers made from plant fibres, natural cosmetics, ecological cleaning agents, children's rooms that grow with the child and sunglasses made from ocean plastic.
 Watch the sneak peek of the upcoming digital event in the Teaser video.